qwaneu/qwaneu.github.io/_drafts/dokku.md

 What is the user need here?
 I started developing a flash card application to help me remember programming constructs and library functions.
 This worked well enough on my laptop, but I wanted to use it on my phone as well to quickly review questions on the go.

-I didn't want to lose rapid local development, and I didn't want to write elaborate Terrorform scripts either.
+I didn't want to lose rapid local development, and I didn't want to write elaborate [Terrorform](https://en.wikipedia.org/wiki/Terrorform) scripts either.
 I also didn't want a fully manual deployment that I would forget the working of in due time.
 Options discarded:

-* BAAS (Back-end As A Service).
+* BAAS (Back-end As A Service), like [Firebase](https://firebase.google.com/).
 I've used one extensively.
 They seem to come without SQL, and fast iteration after initial development is still something that requires a fair amount of work.
-* Elaborate cloud deployment with e.g. Terraform.
-More complicated than needed
+* Elaborate cloud deployment with e.g. Terraform, AWS CloudFormation or Azure ARM templates.
+More complicated than needed, as Terraform code tends to become large and detailed even for simple applications.
-* Manual deployment on a VPS.
+* Manual deployment on a VPS (virtual private server).
 It would work at this scale, but I would forget what I did, and is not that repeatable.

 It turns out that Dokku is not only more repeatable, but also faster than manual deployment.
 It boils down to useful primitives, good documentation, and choices that are pre-made.